peterzieba/5Vpld/README.md

 <details>
 <summary>Scope: Expand here for why similar parts not covered</summary>

-* 3.3V parts are not considered: There are simply better choices that are well documented.
+* We only consider true 5V parts (not merely 5V tolerant parts).
+3.3V parts are not considered: There are simply better choices that are well documented.
 Also, the CPLD parts have VccIO inputs, so you can technically use them in 3.3V designs just as well.
 * The Greekpak devices probably should be covered here, but, they're reasonably well documented with modern tools.
 * Any parts that are NRND or inactive.
-Because there are 5V parts that are still considered active, we only consider these.
+Since all of the parts considered here are still in full production (as of 2023), they can be used in production designs.
 * For the ATF150x CPLD parts specifically:
   * The BE and ASV devices not covered here as they seem to be difficult to obtain and are not 5V devices.
 If you need 3.3V or lower, there are probably better parts suited to your needs.
 </details>